 3. Are there any Substitutions for Bubble Gum Oil?
 You can also use actual bubblegum!
 Simply blend it with your other ingredients in a blender, and strain through a fine mesh strainer before freezing.
 You could also use bubble gum extract, but you may need more to reach your desired flavor so taste as you go.

-- When was Bubble Gum Ice Cream Invented?While I couldn’t quite find an exact answer.
-I can tell you that Baskin-Robbins made their bubble gum ice cream flavor in 1970 and by the mid-70s ice cream trucks were serving Screwballs across the country.
+- Baskin-Robbins made their bubble gum ice cream flavor in 1970 and by the mid-70s ice cream trucks were serving Screwballs across the country.
 Bubble gum itself was invented in the 40s so it was only a matter of time until the two childhood favorites would find each other.

 Frequently Asked Questions

 1. Do I Eat the Bubble Gum in the Ice Cream?
 Yes!
-You can chew the bubble gum in this homemade bubble gum ice cream.
+You can chew the gum.
 I like saving it to the end!
 Just make sure to watch smaller children.
 This may not be the best ice cream for those that are really young.

 2. Why Should I use Gel vs. Liquid Food Dye?
 While both will color food, in this case I like gel.
 It is thicker, and will give you a bright pink color with only a small amount.

 If you’re craving a taste of childhood ,or if you want to introduce your children to what will surely be one of their all time favorite summer flavors then this ice cream recipe is for you.

 More No Churn Ice Cream Recipes

 - In a large bowl, beat heavy whipping cream until thickened.
 Then pour in sweetened condensed milk, vanilla, and bubble gum oil.
 Fold into until smooth.